laiamp/HackUPC2024/README.md

 These are the less comon needed libraries.
 However, it is possible that more libraries need to be installed

+#Demo
+In order to run a demo, execute in your terminal the command: streamlit run app.py

 # Authors
 This project was made by the Business of Flowers: